25 Essential Vegetarian Side Dishes for Thanksgiving

 Here’s a thing I’m certain we can all agree on: Typically the best sides on the Thanksgiving table are meatless.
 Whether you’re planning on eating the turkey or not, you’ll definitely need some killer side dish recipes.
 Here are 25 vegetarian salads, stuffings, mashes, and casseroles for your Thanksgiving spread.

-The benefit to serving slaw instead of salad at Thanksgiving is that it can be made ahead of time without having to worry that it will wilt.
+The benefit of serving slaw instead of salad at Thanksgiving is that it can be made ahead of time and you don’t have to worry about it wilting.
 This fall version combines crunchy green cabbage with sweet cranberries and toasted almonds in a maple-Dijon vinaigrette.